 As for the Chinese community, Najib should go easy with it and avoid undue efforts to please them since such efforts may backfire as they don’t normally appreciate it but, on the other hand would likely interpret it as a sign of a desperate beggar.

 As for the other significant factor, Party loyalty to BN also remained strong in the 2013 General Election where it accounted for 22% variations in votes.
-T Value of 17 for this factor is the highest since 1999 indicating a strengthened loyalty to BN.
+T Value of 17 for this factor is the highest since 1999 indicating a much strengthened loyalty to BN.

 Will the level of party loyalty remain high in the 14th general Election in the face of potentially strong challenge from PPBM?
-Mahathir may slightly chip away into this well entrenched factor, which at T Value of 17 is considered very significant statistically.
-The bulk of the Malay heartland may not budge, but The bulk of Chinese voters will likely continue to vote for DAP and Pakatan Harapan parties but would not likely worsen the outcome of the General Election since their support already reached saturation level in the 13th General Election.
+Mahathir may slightly chip away into this well entrenched factor, which at T Value of 17 is considered extremely significant statistically.
+The bulk of the Malay heartland may not budge, but The bulk of Chinese voters will likely continue to vote for DAP and Pakatan Harapan parties but this would not likely worsen the outcome of the General Election since their support already reached saturation level in the 13th General Election.
 In other words, they have already thrown away 90% of their cards against BN in the last, and probably in this election too.

 Regards, wallahu a’lam wassalamualaikum warahmatullahi wabarakatuh,

 As usual, the data was analysed by means of regression analysis of data obtained from the past general elections.
 For illustration purposes, I describe below how it was done in developing two equations for the 2013 General Election, one for the equation based on racial profile only and the other with the equation based on racial profile and party loyalty involving data from 165 Parliamentary constituencies in Semenanjung Malaysia.
 The results are as follows:

 Degree of Freedom 162

 . . . . . . . . . . . . . . . . . .Malay Chinese Indian